-1. The Office of the Bursar will notify the Office of Residence Life one day after add/drop of any non-enrolled individuals who have accrued charges for room and board but are not registered for courses during that term.
+- 1. The Office of the Bursar will notify the Office of Residence Life one day after add/drop of any nonenrolled individuals who have accrued charges for room and board but are not registered for courses during that term. - Residence Life will then contact each of these individuals and notify them (in person or by email notification) that they have 48 hours to correct their registration and/or financial obligations.
+Mercer Atlanta Campus & Regional Academic Center Supplement to the University Handbook Last Revision: Julu 08, 2021 | Page 33

-- 2. Residence Life will then contact each of these individuals and notify them (in person or by email notification) that they have 48 hours to correct their registration and/or financial obligations. - 3.
 If the situation is not resolved at the end of the 48 hour period, these individuals will be required to immediately vacate their housing premises.
 Verification of resolution must be in writing from the office in question, or by direct phone call from that office, to the Office of Residence Life.